vexyart/vexy-pdf-werk/README.md

 # Vexy PDF Werk

-**Transform PDFs into high-quality, accessible formats with AI-enhanced processing**
+**Transform PDFs into high-quality, accessible formats**

-Vexy PDF Werk (VPW) is a Python package that converts PDF documents into multiple high-quality formats using modern tools and optional AI enhancement.
+Vexy PDF Werk (VPW) is a Python package that converts PDF documents into multiple high-quality formats using modern tools.
 Transform your PDFs into PDF/A archives, paginated Markdown, ePub books, and structured bibliographic metadata.

-- `SPEC.md` is the full specification

 ## Features